apache/karaf-reactive-components/README.md

 Start mqtt client

 Subscribe to topic "output".
-Send two messages containing the values "1", "2" and "3" to the topic "input".
+You should receive the following on the topic output: "1.5", "2.5", ...

-You should receive the following on the topic output: "1.5", "2.5"
+This can also be seen in the karaf log.

 # EventAdmin